kisom/kyleisom.net-archive/source/book/introduction/index.markdown

 is a very readable language.
 Readers should note that the emphasis in the book is not on the Python way to do things; readers who are familiar with Python will note that I shy away from idiomatic Python that will be difficult for those unfamiliar with the language to understand.
+The first few chapters will also be code-free, as I would like to focus on some key high- level concepts that will be discussed in depth later with code examples.